yellowbrickcode/MCW-Microservices-architecture/HOL/Hands-on lab unguided - Microservices architecture - Developer edition.md

 The purpose of this task is to make sure that the source code compiles, and that you can publish to a local cluster.
 To make sure that the app is running flawlessly, you will run some API tests and access the Service Fabric explorer.

-**Note**: Not all features are in place, but you will be able to see that the application can run.
+Note: Not all features are in place, but you will be able to see that the application can run.

 #### Tasks to complete: